 Watch Out for Added Sugars and Refined Carbohydrates

 Many processed foods contain added sugars.
 It may even be present in dried fruit, pasta sauce, and canned soups.
-So, it's vital to look at the label to see if your food contains any added sugars.
+So, looking at the label to see if your food contains added sugars is vital.
 You'll be surprised how much of it does!

 Food packaging can also be deceptive.
 Things labeled as containing whole grains (like flavored instant oatmeal) can also be full of added sugars.
-It's also why you should be looking at the nutrition facts label and the ingredient list.
+It's also why you should look at the nutrition facts label and ingredient list.
 Is the first ingredient whole grain?
 If not, it's likely not a good choice.

 Discover Your Personal Carbohydrate Threshold